-Obviously there are outside factors which affect the individual results of the clients, such as willingness to cooperate, mood (apprehension of up-coming court dates, etc.), amount of practice time outside of lessons, and so on.
+Obviously, there are outside factors that affect the individual results of the clients, such as willingness to cooperate, mood (apprehension of up-coming court dates, etc.), amount of practice time outside of lessons, and so on.
 Yet, even given such circumstances, we feel very strongly about the validity of our data.
 Not only are the deficit and rate-of-gain numbers comparable from the 2001 trial-run summer program to the year 2002 data, but the subjective data gleaned from the clients and staff strongly support the drastic increases in short durations of time.
 The following comments detail subjective data that shows the improvements in the juveniles’ reading abilities, self-esteem, and behavior:

 Comments from Staff

 - Superintendent John Mitchell: Cpl Mitchell has noticed that the inmates are showing a greater interest in reading now, so they are occupying their time with something constructive (practicing their lesson material or reading a book) rather than acting out or destroying property.
 Before bringing the Reading Connections Inc. program into the facility, they exchanged the library books that are kept in the facility only once a week, and now they do it twice a week.
 He also relates that he has gone into the facility late in the evenings to check on how things are going and has actually found some of the kids sitting voluntarily in their cells to read—that is something he says he has never seen before.
 Overall he has noticed a decline in the need for disciplinary actions in the facility.